Chapter 1 Introduction

 - Submit term project ideas

-- Reading: Introduction to the dataRetrieval package AND Chapter 4 of R for Data Science
+- Reading: Introduction to the dataRetrieval package AND Chapter 4 in R for Data Science

 Week 5: